HectorCorbellini/taskManagerSecuritas/README.md

 - **Rest Day Management**: The application tracks rotating rest days and ensures assignments do not conflict with these days.
 - **Default Work Hours**: If no hours are specified, the application defaults to a work schedule from 14:00 to 22:00.
 - **Separation of Concerns**: The application follows a clean architecture with separate classes for user input, business logic, and data access.
+- **Command-Line Interface**: Run specific commands directly from the terminal without navigating through menus.

+## Documentation

+For detailed information about recent architectural improvements and implementation details, please refer to the [Last_Improvements.md](Last_Improvements.md) file.

+For detailed information about the latest changes, please refer to [Last_Improvements.md](Last_Improvements.md).
+Please note that this file is regularly updated to reflect the latest changes and improvements made to the application.

 ## Logging Framework: